ROBOTIC PROCESS AUTOMATION: The silver bullet for operations or another red herring?

 Many RPA tools cannot process 100 percent of data formats either.
 Firms may be required to build adapters using technologies such as C# or Java in order to transform such data into a readable form for the RPA tool.
 If this is the case, firms should perform the necessary cost-benefit analysis to ensure the effort required and any essential adapters would not be better spent on the implementation of full straight-through processing (STP).

 Just as the industry landscape for operations has evolved significantly over the past 30 years, so has the need for a far more efficient and controlled approach to covering inadequacies in the front-to-back trade lifecycle.
-RPA provides a solution for the management of repetitive processes that is cost-effective, efficient, productive and scalable—and can often be applied within weeks rather
+RPA provides a solution for the management of repetitive processes that is cost-effective, efficient, productive and scalable—and can often be applied within weeks rather than months.

 However, traditional process automation RPA should not be seen as the “silver bullet.”
 It is just part of the solution for investment banks, and firms should always seek to ensure that they do not lose sight of implementing strategic change.
 Optimization and synthesization of front-to-back infrastructure will help close control gaps and eliminate the need for many repetitive processes altogether.
 This should continue to be the ultimate goal.
 Where the application of RPA becomes very interesting, however, is when it is combined with more advanced, cognitive artificial intelligence tools to deliver intelligent process automation (i.e., robotic automation that not only processes pre-programmed functions, but also makes autonomous decisions using a sophisticated rules engine based on learning algorithms).
 While many traditional technologies are still not advanced enough to fully automate processes with complex decision-making, the application of tools that learn and think, as well as do, opens up a myriad of new automation possibilities.